 After a short run, Walsh rejoins Whitehall Road, where you'll turn right and enjoy an easier grade before making one final push to crest the climb.
 After hitting the top, the road will bend to the left and drop straight down.
 Keep your speed in check on the way down, as you'll need to yield to traffic before turning right onto Elmwood Drive at the bottom of the hill.

 Elmwood will take you back under Hwy 27 to East Frontage Road, where you'll turn left and start uphill.
 Take your first left onto Stringers Ridge Road, and then turn right and go up the steep driveway of The Pinnacle condominiums.
 At the top of the driveway go straight to get on the other side of the condo building and then veer left to work your way around the parking lot to the rear exit gate.
+(You may need to roll up close to the gate to trigger it to open.
+It's motion sensitive, not weight-based.)
 There's a great view of the city from this parking lot!

 Roll down the hill from the exit gate all the way back down to Elmwood Drive, where you'll turn left and follow it back to its intersection with Whitehall Road, where you'll turn left and grind out the half-mile climb all the way back up to the top of the ridge.